3Hren/zenlog/README.md

 Every library should have a manifest, which describes goals, for which that library was created.

 ### Use Everywhere
 No need to write another swiss-knife-logging-library for every language - it's not scalable!
-Instead teach it how to dump structured logs over UDP encoded with MessagePack - the rest we will for you.
+Instead teach it how to dump structured logs over UDP encoded with JSON/MessagePack/FlatBuffers - the rest we will do for you.

 ### Performance
 Zen is developing to be the fastest possible solution in its category.